 Project Costs - Describe the assumptions and process for how the projects costs were developed.
-No more than 10 lines .
-The project addresses two fare amounts; \$45.00 1 zone pass and \$90.00 2 zone pass.
-Based on FY2017-18 monthly pass sales it is estimated that an additional 125 passes will be sold equating to an increase of 4,200 trips annually.
-Fare reimbursment costs are projected at 125 passes X \$22.50/regular cash fare monthly pass = \$2,812.50/month.
-Decided Diaming English the planning appears this president world through including any public outcook/agust on worlds.
-Project Planning - Explain the planning process this project went through, including any public outreach/input, or worksho LCTOP funding will allow Gold Country Stage to implement a low-income fare subsidy program which is not currently available.
+No more than 10 lines.
+The cost of \$1.50 per one-way cash fare was used for fare incentive days on routes system wide, based on 715 boardings per fare incentive day (ave for 2018 year) through the project timeline; this 715 boarding number is based on our FY2017-18 average daily boardings.
+Fare re-imbursment costs are projected at 28,600 total boarding X \$1.50/boarding=\$42,900.
+We will adjust days to reconcile with actual boardings provided and will utilize the balance of prior year funding for project completion and enhanced marketing of the project.
+Project Planning - Explain the planning process this project went through, including any public outreach/input, or worksho LCTOP funding will allow Gold Country Stage to continue our current fare incentive program by increasing the number of free fare days per year and increasing ridership.
 Our short term transit plans recommend both fare subsidy programs and fare discounts to meet transportion needs and increase ridership.
-Input was derived from outreach with community members, discussions with NCTC planning staff, local human service non-profit partners and County Social Services.
-The LCTOP funding is not enough of a revenue source to expand service; however, offering the fare subsidy program provides more ride opportunities and an alternate mobility option to driving a car.
+The LCTOP funding is not enough of a revenue source to expand service; however, offering the fare incentive program provides more ride opportunities and an alternate mobility option to driving a car.
 The trend with the current fare incentive program reflects a 9.3% increase in ridership on free fare days when compared to prior year (2017 vs. 2018).
-It is estimated that the fare subsidy program will provide a ridership increase of 2 percent annually.
 Environmental Justice - Explain how your agency designed the project to avoid substantial burden on any low income disadvantaged community.
 Western Nevada County is not designated as a disadvantaged community; however, approximately 65 percent of Gold Country Stage transit route service hours serve low income residents who rely on our service to access the community and its services and activities.
-Offering the fare subsidy program will increase travel opportunities and mobility for this population throughout the year.
+Offering the fare incentive program will increase travel opportunities and mobility for this population throughout the year.